 Champion growers tend to have their own special mix.
 An example of a mixture would be peat moss, loam, calcified seaweed, potash, and silver sand.
 There are particular sowing dates that you need to adhere to if you want to produce giant carrots.
 If the show is at the end of July, then you want to sow during the first week of March.
-If the show is in August you want to sow in April.
-If the exhibition is in September, sow on April 28th.
+If the show is in August, you want to sow in April.

 Cultivating very long carrots requires care.
 The plants will need to be protected from carrot root fly and willow aphids.
 To do this, gardeners place an environmental mesh cage around the carrots.
-The carrots themselves grow inside of drums which are surrounded in bubble wrap to increase the sand temperature to the ideal range.
-It’s necessary to grow large carrots in a container that can withstand long roots such as a barrel or raised bed.
+The carrots grow inside drums surrounded by bubble wrap to increase the sand temperature to the ideal range.
+It’s necessary to grow large carrots in a container that can withstand long roots, such as a barrel or raised bed.

 Then cover the entire drum with polythene or horticultural fleece.
 Three types of exhibition carrots are the Zino, Red Giant, and Flakee.
 The Zino is tasty and flavorful.
-The Flakee exhibition carrot is a very long carrot with roots that grow to 50 cm.
+The Flakee exhibition carrot is a long carrot with roots growing to 50 cm.
 Red Giants range from purple-red to pink-red.
 The Red Giant has more lycopene and lutein than orange carrots.